luis5tb/bgp-agent/README.md

 advertisement, as Zebra detects the addition/deletion of the IP on the local interface and create/deletes and advertises/withdraw the route.

+On top of that, to redirect the traffic once on the node where the VM is to the ovn network, the agent creates a rule to redirect the traffic to the VM IP through the ovs bridge (e.g., br-ex):

+        $ ip rule
+        0:      from all lookup local
+        1000:   from all lookup [l3mdev-table]
+        *32000:  from all to 172.24.4.92 lookup br-ex* *32000:  from all to 172.24.4.220 lookup br-ex*
+        32766:  from all lookup main
+        32767:  from all lookup default

+        $ ip route show table br-ex
+        *default dev br-ex proto static*

+And, in order to properly handle traffic from VMs without FIPs to either VMs on provider networks or VM with FIPs, the agent also needs to ensure traffic is redirected to the ovs bridge on the node that has the router gateway port for that provider network (i.e., cr-lrp port).
+This is done by the agent by ensuring proper ARP handling by adding the next:

+        $ sudo ip nei replace CR_LRP_PORT_IP lladdr CR_LRP_PORT_MAC dev br-ex nud permanent

+The use of ip rules can be deactivated, with extra requirements from the configuration side, see subsection about configuration without ip rules.

 ### Pre Requisites:

 The agent requires some configuration on the OpenStack nodes:
 - FRR installed on the node, with zebra and bgpd daemons enabled.
 Also, with VRF support enabled: `--vrfwnetns` option at zebra_options on `/etc/frr/daemons`

 - FRR configured to expose `/32` IPs from the provider network IP range, e.g:

         cat > /etc/frr/frr.conf <<EOF